munchy-net/mnemonic-otp/README.md

 ### `calcPoolEntropyBits(templates: Template[], alphabetLength: number): number`

 Calculates the minimum entropy bits across all templates in the pool.

+Internally uses a numerically stable computation in log‑space (no BigInt overflow), so it remains accurate even with large alphabets and template pools.

 ## Built-in Templates